tin6150/inet-dev-class/mapbox/README.rst

 Mapbox FAQ
 ==========

-* Use LngLat, just like geoJSON.  ie, it is Longitude first, then Latitude (in the paired geo coordinate).
+* Use LngLat, just like geoJSON  ie, it is Longitude first, then Latitude (in the paired (x,y) geo coordinate).
 	* Lng is East-West.   range [-180,180].
 Milpitas is -121.985.
-Y-axis on paper map.
+X-axis on paper map.
 	* Lat is North-South. range [-90,90].
 Milpitas is 37.408.
-X-axis on paper map.
+Y-axis on paper map.
 	* Leaflet seems to use LatLng :(

 * Use Mercator Coordinate